kyrylskichko/NYC_taxi/README.md

 First submission is simple regression, the score is 0.56946, actually a poor result.
 Inputs are: ['vendor_id', 'passenger_count', 'store_and_fwd_flag', 'distance']

+Adding a column 'weekday' that contain numbers from 0 to 6, [Monday - Sunday] had a small impact on model.
+Ther result now is: 0.56035.
+The column should have impact on model, because weekdays affect traffic jams, so trip ride.
+The way to improve accuracy - is making a model deeper, for example adding a second layer.

 ## Fine-tuning